 You will not win, nor overcome.
 You have already been subdued and defeated, for “death has been swallowed up by victory” (1 Corinthians 15:54).

 A day is coming when you will be deemed redundant and your crown obsolete, for there shall be “no more death, or mourning, or crying or pain” (Revelation 21:4).

 On that day, O Grief, you will no longer be called ‘dear’ …

 NOW AVAILABLE ON AMAZON:

-Click below to download my e-book, Letters to Grief, from Amazon Kindle.
+Click HERE to get the e-book, Letters to Grief, on Amazon.

 FREE E-BOOK: ME TOO

 Subscribe to receive the latest posts in your inbox, plus receive a free copy of the e-book, "Me Too," which includes a chapter written by Kate Motaung.